JBraunsmaJr/PDFLib/Readme.md

 | PdfLib | x3-large-sample.html | 2,806.93 ms | 23.164 ms | 21.668 ms | 2,801.68 ms |  385.69 KB |

 DinkToPdf builds on top of a wkhtmltopdf library which was the defacto standard for server-based PDF generation.
-However, it was built on top of QT engine's implementation, which is no longer maintained or supported.
+However, it was built on top of the QT engine's implementation, which is no longer maintained or supported.
 It's not recommended to use wkhtmltopdf due to security vulnerabilities.
 Also does not support the latest JavaScript, HTML, or CSS features.

 # NuGet Deployment & Prerequisites